rolfbecker/EE_3.07_Geodata_WS2020/gdms0000_Final_Assignment/README.md

 Use the DTM and measure the typical mound heights above ground (niot above sealevel!).
 What is their typical elvation above ground?

 **Task 5:** <br>
 Study the hillshade model in direction East-North-East of the burial mounds area and search for regular structures which are not paths.
 What do you observe?
 Do you have a guess about the origin of these patterns?
+Choose at least one of the structures and digitize it and save it as a geopackage.

 ## 5. PostGIS / PostgreSQL: Spatio-temporal precipition anmination, 2nd approach.